Our Ministry

 For over a decade we served with a team of missionary aviators, supporting AIM and other mission organizations working in the far reaches of east and central Africa.
 Mike was a bush pilot and spent countless hours in the air, and many nights away, serving some pretty amazing people and seeing God’s work first hand.

 In 2007 we helped AIM set up a small team of media missionaries on the field.
-The purpose was to have a team of professional “storytellers” on the ground, close to what God was doing in Africa so that AIM could generate a variety of media to tell those stories, and tell them with the passion and perspective of those who live and minister in Africa.
-The goal: to glorify God, encourage the Church, and communicate the mission of AIM to the world.
+The purpose was to have professional “storytellers” on the ground, close to what God was doing in Africa so that AIM could generate a variety of media to tell those stories with the passion and perspective of those who live and minister in Africa.
+As a family, we transitioned from the flying ministry to the media ministry in 2010, where Mike then served with a small team telling stories through film, writing, and photography.

 Our Story